 Grand Teton Landscape and Wildlife Photography Workshop

-But, the Tetons are also a hot spot for landscape photography as well.
+But, the Tetons are also a hot spot for landscape photography.
 Whether you're taking in a sunrise from the still waters of Schwabacher's Landing, or Watching the last rays of sun filter over the valley and across the famous barns of "Mormon Row' your instructors will make sure you're in a prime spot at the prime times to capture the best possible images of the truly amazing landscapes the Tetons provide.
-While many workshops will provide a majority of their instruction in a classroom type environment, we prefer to take a hands on approach and have you learn by doing....we will be there to guide you in the field as you work on composition, exposure lengths, and Depth of Field.
-We will also show you how to use a variety of filters to help balance out a scene, which, ultimately results in less time spent in the computer post processing.
+While many workshops will provide a majority of their instruction in a classroom-type environment, we prefer to take a hands-on approach and have you learn by doing...we will be there to guide you in the field as you work on composition, exposure lengths, and Depth of Field.
+We will also show you how to use a variety of filters to help balance out a scene, which, ultimately results in less time spent in the computer post-processing.

 What is Required